-Values play an integral role in design: they inform the kinds of trade-offs the make when considering different solutions; they create a basis for assessing a particular artifact or system may fit into their lives; and they are an important part of negotiating common understanding in collaborative design settings.
-Work in this project area focuses on the various ways values become expressed through the design of artifacts and systems.
+Values play an integral role in human-centered computing: they inform the kinds of trade-offs the make when considering different solutions; they create a basis for assessing how a particular artifact or system may fit into how people live, work, and play; and they are an important part of negotiating a common understanding in collaborative design settings.
+Work in this project area focuses on the various ways values become expressed through the design of interactive computing systems.

 C. A. Le Dantec, S. Fox.
 Strangers at the Gate: Gaining Access, Building Rapport, and Co-Constructing Community-Based Research.
 In CSCW 2015: Proceedings of the ACM 2015 conference on Computer supported cooperative work, pages 1348–1358, New York, NY, USA, 2015.
 ACM.